Web Apps Overview

 Total Number of Vulnerabilities

-The trending of all existing vulnerabilities (i.e., New, Reopened or Existing) is filtered according to the controls discussed above.
+This chart shows the trending of all existing vulnerabilities (i.e., New, Reopened or Existing) and is filtered according to the controls discussed above.
 Often organizations will be most interested in the highest severity vulnerabilities and will limit the charts to Urgent and Critical vulnerabilities.

 New Vulnerabilities